-If we can count on anything in life we can count on humans wanting to change up their norm.
+If we can count on anything in life, we can count on humans wanting to change up their norm.
 From our clothes, to our diets, to our makeup routines, we seem to have this innate discomfort with the status quo.
-This need for change is even more glaringly obvious when we look at hair trends over the years.
+This need for change is apparent when we look at hair trends over the years.
 Whether you have straight or curly hair, from as early as the late 1900s people have paid good money and gone to great extremes to change their hair in the name of beauty.

 History of Hair Altering